 - Prepaid insurance

-All insurance is paid for in advance, including life, disability and casualty.
+It’s easy to overlook insurance that has already been paid, and in some instances, a spouse might not even be aware that the other spouse has certain policies.
+All insurance that is paid for in advance, including life, disability and casualty are open game in divorce settlements.
 These prepayments should be considered when property is being valued and divided.

 - Magazine subscriptions and professional dues

-Discounts are offered for two and three-year memberships and subscriptions, and a spouse preparing for divorce may make substantial prepayments from community funds to avoid future expenditures from his separate funds.
+Discounts are offered for two and three-year memberships and subscriptions, and a spouse preparing for divorce may make substantial prepayments from community funds to avoid future expenditures from separate funds.
+If your spouse has done this, you may be owed some compensation to balance out that payment.

 A resort timeshare is often worth less than the amount still owed on it.
-In that case, the divorcing couple must decide whether one of them will accept it at a lesser value, continue to own it jointly, sell it or let it go into foreclosure.
+In that case, you and your spouse must decide whether one of you will accept it and the debt on it, continue to own it jointly, sell it, or let it go into foreclosure.
+Think carefully about whether you want to take on the financial burden of keeping the timeshare or “get it off the books,” so that you can financially and emotionally move on.